mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.1-2023/README.md

 ### Challenge

-We would like you to run as many MLPerf inference benchmarks on as many CPUs and Nvidia GPUs as possible using CM and submit official results to MLPerf inference v3.1.
+We would like you to run as many MLPerf inference benchmarks on as many CPUs (Intel, AMD, Arm64) and Nvidia GPUs as possible either natively or in a cloud (AWS, Azure, GCP, Alibaba) using CM and submit official results to MLPerf inference v3.1.

 However, since some benchmarks may take 1 day to run, we suggest to start in the following order:
 *